EnginDenizTangut/AerialTrafficControl-1.0/README.md

 The model right now just for the first version, it can track and count cars, buses.

+Please work on the jupyter notebook or google colab

 #
 Work On Your PC